-According to The Straight Dope Writer, stigmata has made it tough for scientists and researchers to prove cases of stigmata are either real or a swindle.
+According to The Straight Dope, stigmata has made it tough for scientists and researchers to prove cases of stigmata are either real or swindled.
 Often, the stigmatic will have their stigmata when they are alone.

-This leads to another questions: Why fake stigmata?
+This leads to another question: Why fake stigmata?
 Possibly, the case of a modern stigmatic may answer this question.

 The Case of Catalina Rivas

 Still, there’s a lot more to Rivas.
 She turned her stigmata into a movement.
-She claims to be the “spiritual mother” for two international religious movements known as Apostolate of the New Evangelization and The Great Crusade of Love and Mercy (Carroll, Robert, 2010).
-In a sense, the humble looking grandmother became a cult leader with followers living by the whims of her words.
+She claims to be the “spiritual mother” of two international religious movements known as Apostolate of the New Evangelization and The Great Crusade of Love and Mercy (Carroll, Robert, 2010).
+In a sense, the humble-looking grandmother became a cult leader with followers living by the whims of her words.

-Real, imagined, or faked, stigmata is a condition that has had social and religious ramification.
-Many stigmatic have gone on to become religious leaders – even saints.
+Real, imagined, or faked, stigmata is a condition that has had social and religious ramifications.
+Many stigmatics have gone on to become religious leaders – even saints.

 However, the incidents of stigmata expose a broader truth; cultural shifts, religion and the power of suggestions will make anyone into a believer.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.